 Some diseases pose a public health threat because they can spread from person to person and cause significant health problems, even death, if untreated.
 The Communicable Disease Program focuses on identifying and treating sexually transmitted diseases, tuberculosis (TB) and HIV/AIDS.

+The program now also offers free Hepatitis C testing.
 Tennessee public health laws give the Tennessee Department of Health responsibility for implementing regulations for the control of communicable disease in Tennessee.
 The Knox County Health Department is responsible for carrying out these requirements.